August 3rd, 2021

-- Only one parent/caregiver may accompany your child, no siblings will be allowed.
+- Only one parent/caregiver may accompany a child, no siblings will be allowed.
 We request that only one parent/caregiver function as your child’s chaperone to sessions.

 - Our bathrooms are being used as handwashing stations and need to be available for that purpose.
 Please use the restroom at home prior to your session as our bathrooms will be otherwise unavailable.

 - Toys and materials for therapy that cannot be disinfected will not be used.
 Please do not bring any toys from home into the clinic or treatment room.
 If your therapist asks you to bring something specific to therapy, please make sure it is in a sealed Ziploc bag.

 - Our offices are routinely cleaned and disinfected following CDC guidelines and using EPA-approved products.

 - Eating/drinking will not be allowed in the waiting room.

 - Our staff is adhering to social distancing practices and face coverings in the clinic as recommended by the CDC for healthcare settings.